redux-saga/redux-saga/docs/api/README.md

 ### Buffer

 Used to implement the buffering strategy for a channel.
-The Buffer interface defines 3 methods: 'isEmpty', `put` and `take`
+The Buffer interface defines 3 methods: `isEmpty`, `put` and `take`

 - `isEmpty()`: returns true if there are no messages on the buffer.
 A channel calls this method whenever a new taker is registered
 - `put(message)`: used to put new message in the buffer.
 Note the Buffer can chose to not store the message